-- 27. The Court, acting of its own accord or on the application of any affected party, may vary or rescind a decision, judgment or order- - (a) erroneously sought or erroneously granted in the absence of any party affected 35 by that judgment or order; - (b) in which there is an ambiguity, or an obvious error or omission, but only to the extent of that ambiguity, error or omission; or - (c) granted as a result of a mistake common to the parties to the proceedings.
+- 27. The Court may, on application of any person affected thereby, or acting of its own accord in cases falling under paragraph (b), and subject to the rules, vary or rescind any judgment or order- - (a) erroneously sought or erroneously granted in the absence of the person against 55 whom that judgment or order was granted; - (b) in which there is an ambiguity, or an obvious error or omission, but only to the extent of that ambiguity, error or omission; - (c) which was void from its inception or was obtained by fraud or mistake common to the parties; or - (d) in respect of which no appeal lies.

-Costs 40
+Costs